 - Avoiding contact sports.
-Because of the risk of bleeding associated with a low platelet count, avoid activities that may result in a cut or fall.
+Because of the risk of bleeding associated with a low platelet count, avoid activities that can cause a cut or fall.

 - Protecting yourself from germs.
-You can reduce your risk of infections with frequent hand-washing and by avoiding sick people.
+Wash your hands frequently and avoid sick people.
 If you develop a fever or other indicators of an infection, see your doctor for treatment.

 Coping and support

 Tips to help you and your family better cope with your illness include: